wp-plugins/wp-helpers/readme.txt

 * Show ID's on edit screens for Posts, Pages, Categories, Tags, Users, Media, Custom Post Types and Custom Taxonomies.
 * Disable the theme switcher.
 * Remove the "Screen Options" tab.
+* Disable Upgrade Notifications for WordPress, Themes and Plugins (individually).
 * Put your site into Maintenance Mode.
 * Hide Dashboard widgets.
 * Set the default Dashboard columns.